 Master of Arts in Art Therapy Counseling from Marylhurst University

 Interested in knowing more about my clinical background?
 Feel free to look at my detailed CV.

 "Sarah is reliable, dependable, creative, very hard working, and determined each day to do an excellent job.
 She loves what she does.
 Her ability to work with others is exceptional.
 She is a rare talent who is organized and structured yet can adjust her style to engage clients."

 - Greg Crosby, MA, LPC, FAGPA

-Sabrina Arnold is a Mental Health Counseling Master’s Student studying at Bellevue University.
+Sabrina Arnold is a Mental Health Counseling Master’s Student studying at Bellevue University, graduating this fall.
 In the past, she has worked at an emergency shelter for homeless and runaway youth, where she helped promote a sense of safety and independence.
 Prior to that experience she volunteered at Lines for Life, responding to calls from those in crisis.

 When working with her clients, her approach is inclusive, client-centered, and based in cognitive behavioral therapy.
 In other words, she strives to create a safe space to explore thoughts, feelings, and behaviors, helping others look at how those patterns show up.
 She looks to empower those who seek out counseling.

 In her spare time Sabrina enjoys reading fantasy books, watching B movies, and playing tabletop games, among other things.

 Please note that Sabrina specializes in working with teens ages twelve and up.
 She also has specialized training in working with individuals who might be transgender and non-binary.